TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 Select the file system for this partition,
 ![File System Select](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_06_18.png)

 We are presented with the option to setup yet another partition.
 In this case we will choose "No" as we didn't created any other partition besides /home.
-If you created a dedicated partition e.g. /var this would be the place to set that up.
+If you created a dedicated partition for e.g. /var this would be the place to set that up.
 ![Setup Another Partition](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/VirtualBox_Test%20Machine_10_06_2020_22_06_44.png)

 **Note: If you select "Yes" and there is no other partition to setup the installer will skip and move forward to the next step**